What Is a 401(k)?

 Traditional 401(k) vs. Roth 401(k)

-When 401(k) plans became available in 1978, companies and their employees had just one choice: the traditional 401(k).
-Then in 2006, Roth 401(k)s arrived.
+When 401(k) plans were first rolled out in the early 1980s, companies and their employees had one choice: the traditional 401(k).
+Then, in 2006, Roth 401(k)s arrived.
 Roths are named for former U.S. Senator William Roth of Delaware, the primary sponsor of the 1997 legislation that made the Roth IRA possible.

-While Roth 401(k)s were a little slow to catch on, many employers now offer them.
-So the first decision employees often have to make is choosing between a Roth and a traditional (401(k).
+At first, Roth 401(k)s caught on slowly, but now many employers offer them.
+So, the first decision employees often have to make is choosing between a Roth and a traditional 401(k).

 As a general rule, employees who expect to be in a lower marginal tax bracket after they retire might want to opt for a traditional 401(k) and take advantage of the immediate tax break.